Mixed Graph Signal Analysis of Joint Image Denoising / Interpolation

 \begin{footnotesize}

 \end{footnotesize} The solution for $\x^*$ in \eqref{eq:MAP_mixed2_linSys} is

 \begin{small}

-\end{small} where $\bPsi^* = \dot{\P}$ is a derived denoiser for original pixels, and $\bTheta^* = \gamma (\gamma \A_{N,N}^2 + \kappa \bar{\L})^{-1} \A_{N,M}$ is an augmented interpolator.
+\end{small} where $\bPsi^* = \dot{\P}$ is a derived denoiser for original pixels, and $\bTheta^* = \gamma (\gamma \A_{N,N}^2 + \kappa \bar{\L})^{-1} \A_{M,N}^\top$ is an augmented interpolator.
 Since $\bTheta^* \bPsi^* \neq \bar{\bPsi} \bTheta$, the solution to \eqref{eq:MAP_mixed2} is not separable\footnote{Though the solution $\bTheta^* \bPsi^*$ to \eqref{eq:MAP_mixed2} is a sequence of two separate matrix operations, each matrix is a non-separable function of input matrices $\{\A, \bar{\L}\}$ or $\{\bTheta, \bar{\bPsi}\}$.}. \end{proof}

-\textbf{Remarks}: $\bPsi^*$ is a denoiser because it denoises $M$ original pixels. $\bTheta^*$ is an interpolator because it operates on the $M$ denoised original pixels and outputs $N$ interpolated pixels. $\bPsi^*$ and $\bTheta^*$ are analytically derived denoising and interpolation operators that are computable functions of original directed graph adjacency matrix $\A$ for interpolation and undirected graph Laplacian $\bar{\L}$ for denoising.
+\textbf{Remarks}: \eqref{eq:MAP_mixed2_linSys2} shows not only that the solution to \eqref{eq:MAP_mixed2} is non-separable, but exactly how the optimal filters $\bTheta^* \bPsi^*$ are computed. $\bPsi^*$ is a denoiser because it denoises $M$ original pixels. $\bTheta^*$ is an interpolator because it operates on the $M$ denoised original pixels and outputs $N$ interpolated pixels. $\bPsi^*$ and $\bTheta^*$ are derivative denoising and interpolation operators that are computable functions of original directed graph adjacency matrix $\A$ for interpolation and undirected graph Laplacian $\bar{\L}$ for denoising.
 We show next that using the derived operators for joint interpolation / denoising can result in performance better than separate schemes.